diegomjb94/MachineLearningAlgorithms/README.md

 This repository was created with the objective of illustrating basic machine learning algorithms to students of the Technological University of Panama.

-The repository contains a series of Python notebooks in which each one of the algorithms is shown step by step.
+The repository contains a series of Python notebooks in which each one of the algorithms is shown step by step (explanations in Spanish).
 The algorithms present in this repository are

 - Linear regression.
 - Decision trees.